 Do you want to experience this for yourself and your church?
 The next Fiji trip will be held during the two weeks of the July 2018 school holidays.

 To find out more, contact [email protected] or phone 021 615 717.
-Vanuatu is a future possibility if people are interested, and church teams can also connect into NZBMS Glimpse trips.
+Vanuatu is a future possibility too if people are interested.

 Story: Heather Ameye-Bevers